 Confirm and Interpret Outcomes

-After you have calculated the focus of an answer, it is very important confirm your outcomes and interpret them appropriately.
+Upon getting calculated the focus of an answer, it is very important confirm your outcomes and interpret them appropriately.

 Confirm Your Outcomes: